perpetualgrimace/mountainsize/src/routes/releases/neptune.md

 <div>

 Neptune was an organic evolution from my solo project into a band.
 I like to think it’s more focused than [Decayed | Remade](./decayed-remade) despite the additional voices, since we had a better idea of where we wanted to take our sound.

 We took our time crafting the songs and road tested a few of them.
 The mix is nice and balanced, with a bit less focus on rhythm guitars and more focus on vocals and bass.

-I really appreciated [Hugo GT’s](https://hugogt.ca/) approach and insights as a mastering engineer.

-There’s also a [making of series](https://www.youtube.com/playlist?list=PL2OXkh0m_R5ykVrouKOwIC-gTso42KaLB) on YouTube.
+I typically master my own music, but I put in so much time crafting this EP that I decided to bring in [Hugo GT](https://hugogt.ca/) as a mastering engineer, and I learned a lot from his approach and feedback.

 </div>